choth02/github-hook/README.md

 campfire_token: campfire_api_token
 ```

+*Why I need to write my password?*

+The hook API is only accessible by the v3 Github API.
+There's a Oauth2 authentication method, but in order to use that you would need to set up a new application with Github, and then collect the token by an http callback (that must be accessible on the web).
+For the sake of simplicity, we use the other way to authenticate (http auth basic).

 Then you can use the command `github-hooker` to list, create web and campfire hooks or delete them.
 Other hooks are not yet implemented (pull requests are appreciated!).

 ## Usage